-- Principals and teachers. - Licensed physical therapists (PT) or occupational therapists (OT) employed by the school district. - Paraprofessionals in the case of a specific student with a medically diagnosed allergic condition that may require prompt treatment to protect the student against serious harm or death. - Coaches and licensed athletic trainers, during intramural or interscholastic athletic events, employed by the schools district for inhalant medications prescribed to treat respiratory conditions or medication administered with a cartridge injector for students with a medically diagnosed allergic condition which may require prompt treatment to protect the student against serious harm or death. - In school readiness programs and before and after-school programs, directors or directors' designees, lead teachers or school administrators. - The nurse must examine on-site any new medication; medication order and parental permission form and develop a medication administration plan for the student before any medication is given.
+The nurse must examine on-site any new medication; medication order and parental permission form and develop a medication administration plan for the student before any medication is given.
 If a school nurse determines any medication administration plan should be re-evaluated, the parent/guardian and licensed prescriber shall be notified immediately by the school nurse.
 In addition, the nurse will consult with the nursing supervisor and the school medical advisor.
-In accordance with standard nursing practice, the school nurse may refuse to administer or allow to be administered any prescription medication which, based on his/her individual assessment and professional judgment, has the potential to be harmful, dangerous or inappropriate.
+In accordance with standard nursing practice, the school nurse may refuse to administer or allow school personnel to administer any prescription medication which, based on his/her individual assessment and professional judgment, has the potential to be harmful, dangerous, or inappropriate.
 In such cases a parent has the right to come to the school and administer the medication himself/herself.